lisongxu/CSCE156-Project-DB/README.md

   * Like Posts (Bonus 20 points):  Enable users to like and unlike posts visible to them.
 The like information should be visible to all users who can view the post.
 Design a new table or add a new attribute to existing tables, ensuring continued adherence to 3NF.

-  * Admin Accounts (Bonus 20 points): Define two types of users: normal users and admin users.
+  * Admin Accounts (Bonus 10 points): There are two types of users: normal users and admin users.
 A user is a normal user by default.
 An admin user can access the *Admin Window*, where the admin user can specify new admin users, create new user accounts, delete any existing accounts, view all posts in the database, and sort the posts in different orderings mentioned above as well as by the number of likes of a post.
 In our example, make David an admin user.

 You are encouraged to demonstrate the functionality of your Jstgram, particularly the bonus features, to our LAs for feedback and assessment.

 Your design document should describe each bonus feature that you have implemented and how LAs can use these features.

-### 5.3 Grading by the Instructor (Additional Bonus Points)

-Write a report to study and compare the performance of various data retrieval methods from the database server to Java.

-For example, let's consider the list of posts in the *Post Window*, which includes all posts published by the current user and all posts visible to them.
-One possible method involves a single well-designed join select statement to directly retrieve these posts from the database server.
-Alternatively, one could first use a select statement to retrieve the list of users whose posts are visible to the current user, followed by one or more select statements to retrieve their posts from the database server.
-Both methods are suitable for this project, but they offer different performance levels.

-  * Points: Earn an additional up to 100 bonus points

-  * Grading: The instructor will grade this report.

-  * Submission: Submit your report `study.pdf` to "Project 2 Bonus - Performance Study" on Canvas.

-  * Methods to study: Design and implement several different methods for data retrieval from the database server to Java.

-  * Performance metrics: Investigate and identify methods to (automatically or manually) measure the total database runtime for all your statements and/or the total network traffic between the database server and your Java code.
-You may also consider other performance metrics, subject to instructor approval.

-  * Dataset: Develop code to populate your database with a given number of randomly generated users, posts, and visibility settings.

-  * Experiments: Design and execute experiments to measure the aforementioned performance metrics while progressively increasing the database size.
-For example, vary the number of randomly generated users/posts varying from 10, to 1000, 100000, or more.
-Be cautious to avoid overloading the database server.

 ## Credit